PidiGalaxies/photomass/README.md

 ```
 usage: photomass_ls.py [-h] [--refetch] [--galpath GALPATH] [--dist DIST] [--additional-filters ADDITIONAL_FILTERS] [--plot] OBJECT radius

-Computes a stellar mass estimate for a given galaxy based on GALFIT photometry with Legacy Surveys data.
+Computes a stellar mass estimate for a given galaxy based on GALFIT photometry with Legacy Surveys data

 positional arguments:
-  OBJECT                name of the galaxy for which the stellar mass estimate is done.
+  OBJECT                name of the galaxy for which the stellar mass estimate is done
-  radius                approximate galaxy angular size in arcseconds (e.g. semi-major axis at SB=25.5mag/arcsec^2 in the Spitzer 3.6 micron filter).
+  radius                approximate galaxy angular size in arcseconds (e.g. semi-major axis at SB=25.5mag/arcsec^2 in the Spitzer 3.6 micron filter)

 options:
   -h, --help            show this help message and exit